i30817/libretrofuzz/README.rst

   --system <NAME libretro-fuzz only>
                         Directory name in the server to download thumbnails.
                         If not provided, asked from the user.
-  --delay FLOAT         Delay in seconds to skip thumbnails download.
+  --skip FLOAT          Delay in seconds to skip thumbnails download.
                         [default: 0; 0<=x<=10]
-  --delay-image FLOAT   Delay in seconds after download to skip replacing
+  --skipi FLOAT         Delay in seconds after download to skip replacing
                         displayed thumbnails.
 Grey border is unchanged and blue border is new.  [default: 0; 0<=x<=10] --filter GLOB         Restricts downloads to game labels globs - not paths -